JIGutierrez/react-config-loader/README.md

 ### Solution

 The general idea is to have a static "file" (i.e, independent from the application build process) that all instances query at regular intervals for the intended values.
 This is achieved in this application using [`@tanstack/react-query`](https://tanstack.com/query) to provide an app-wide provider of your app's configuration.
-This is

 ## API